 Be it an individual or any organization; all have to pay their respective taxes in various forms.
 These taxes are further categorized into direct and indirect taxes, depending on how they are paid to the taxation authorities.
 Let us investigate deeper:

 The definition of direct tax is concealed in its name, which implies that this tax is paid directly to the government by the taxpayer.
 The general examples of this type of tax in India are Income Tax and Wealth Tax.

 From the government’s viewpoint, estimating tax earnings from direct taxes is relatively easy as it directly correlates to the registered taxpayers’ income or wealth.

 Indirect taxes are marginally different from direct taxes, and the collection method is also a bit different.
 These taxes are consumption-based that are imposed on goods or services when they are bought and sold.

-The government receives indirect tax payment from the seller of goods and services.
-In turn, the seller passes the tax on to the end-user, i.e., the buyer of the goods and service.
+The government receives indirect tax payments from the seller of goods and services.
+The seller passes the tax on to the end-user, i.e., the buyer of the goods and service.

 Some common examples of indirect tax include sales tax, Goods and Services Tax (GST), Value Added Tax (VAT), etc.

 The government introduced the Goods and Services Tax (GST) in 2017, which is considered to be the most revolutionary tax reform in independent India to date.
 The problem with the earlier reforms was that the taxation process was complicated, and the contradicting rules enabled some people to dodge taxes through loopholes in the system.
 After the introduction of GST, a higher percentage of assessees was brought under the one roof taxation process.
 It took a toll on evaders as escaping from paying taxes became more difficult.

 Shares can be termed as the financial instrument issued by the company to raise funds from the public.
 A share specifies a portion of ownership in a particular company.
 Thus, a share is the smallest unit of the company’s overall net worth.